East Mackay, Queensland: Education

 Victoria Park State School is a government primary (Early Childhood to Year 6) school for boys and girls at 15 Goldsmith Street.
 In 2016, the school had an enrolment of 612 students with 48 teachers (45 full-time equivalent) and 36 non-teaching staff (23 full-time equivalent).
 In 2018, the school had an enrolment of 643 students with 51 teachers (47 full-time equivalent) and 43 non-teaching staff (27 full-time equivalent).
 It includes a special education program.

 Mackay Positive Learning Centre is a specific-purpose primary and secondary (6–12) school at Shakespeare Street.
 The role of Positive Learning Centres is to re-engage with school-age children who need intervention to enable them to return to conventional schooling or to transition into vocational training.

+There are no government secondary schools in East Mackay.
+The nearest government secondary school is Mackay State High School in neighbouring South Mackay to the south-east.

 Amenities

 The Bluewater Trail which connects a number of popular recreation areas passes through East Mackay roughly following the riverside and coastline.

 Queens Park at Goldsmith Street has a number of amenities including an orchid house, a band rotunda, a cricket pitch, picnic tables and playgrounds.
 A number of areas in the park can be hired for weddings.